rlewczuk/clj-cursor/README.md

 either some boilerplate code needs to be implemented, application components see state of other components (and need additional information where their own state is located) or application state isn't really immutable and data under references to some parts of app state can change in uncontrolled way.
-Cursor is an attempt to retain
+Cursor is an attempt to supply application components with configuration/state they need and at the same time retain proper isolation of component data without boilerplate code nor special conventions.

 ## Usage